xXxT0P-C0DERS-2013xXx/eShop-backend/README.md

 ## Getting Started

-1. Install WSL on your computer. https://docs.microsoft.com/en-us/windows/wsl/install
-2. In WSL install redis-server. https://redis.io/docs/getting-started/installation/install-redis-on-windows/
-3. Install Docker on your computer. https://www.docker.com/
+1. Install Docker on your computer. https://www.docker.com/
-4. Start Docker
+2. Start Docker
-5. In this point you have two ways: <br>
+3. In this point you have two ways: <br>
   5.1.
-Lazy way, lol, just start `startInfrastructure.bat` script in root directory, and pray that it works. <br>
+Lazy way, lol, just start `startAll.bat` script in root directory, and pray that it works. <br>
   5.2.
 Hardcore mode for real men, lul, go to the Services and after that go folder by folder and use the instruction in those folders, for example: Service/Catalog...
 Read README, do step by step...
 I hope, it will work